apache/fury-site/docs/guide/swift/external-types.md

 The target must expose matching cases and a lossless `unknown(UnknownCase)` case.
 A dependency-free third-party module can declare a generic unknown payload, such as `Command<UnknownPayload>`, and the serializer can target its `Command<UnknownCase>` specialization.
-Use a manual serializer when a third-party union has a different unknown-case representation or cannot preserve unknown payloads.
+Use a custom serializer when a third-party union has a different unknown-case representation or cannot preserve unknown payloads.